Subrata Mukherjee: Cabinet Minister

 In 2011, after the Trinamool Congress won a majority in the West Bengal Legislative Assembly, he was made Minister for Public Health Engineering under Chief Minister Mamata Banerjee.
 In December 2011, he was given the additional charge of Panchayati Raj & Rural Development ministry, and replaced Chandranath Sinha.

 In February 2012, he was made the All India President of the INTTUC, instead of Sobhandeb Chatterjee.
 In the 2019 Loksabha elections, he fought from Bankura and lost to Subhas Sarkar of the BJP.
 He won with huge margin in 2021 vidhan sabha election from Ballygunge.

 Controversies

-On 17 May 2021, Mukherjee, along with senior minister in the Mamata Banerjee cabinet Firad Hakim, MLA and former minister Madan Mitra and former Mayor of Kolkata Sovan Chatterjee were arrested by Central Bureau of Investigation in connection with the Narada sting operation.
+On 17 May 2021, Mukherjee, senior minister in the Mamata Banerjee cabinet Firad Hakim, MLA and former minister Madan Mitra and former Mayor of Kolkata Sovan Chatterjee were arrested by Central Bureau of Investigation in connection with the Narada sting operation.

 Death

-He was hospitalised in SSKM Hospital, Kolkata on 24 October 2021 with serious heart problems and died of a heart attack on 4 November 2021 at the age of 75.
+He was hospitalised at SSKM Hospital, Kolkata on 24 October 2021 with serious heart problems and died of a heart attack on 4 November 2021 at the age of 75.
 He was cremated with full state honors at Keoratola crematorium the following day.